'Revital Colorado' Helps First Responders Heal From Trauma

 “That obviously is going to take more resources, whether it be people offering their ranches or snowmobiles or having people help with funding is huge,” Long.

-If you would like more information or to help out visit: https://www.revitalcolorado.org/
+If you would like more information or to help out visit: revitalcolorado.org/